 Students will build on skills they have developed in Chinese 111.
 The emphasis will be on increasing students’ proficiency in speaking, reading, and writing the Chinese language.
 Students will gain a general understanding of Chinese grammar and the structure of sentences at the intermediate level.
 Prerequisite: Chinese 111 or consent of instructor.

 - 311 – Intermediate Chinese IV (4 credits)

 In Chinese 311, students will continue improving in all four aspects of language acquisition: speaking and listening as well as reading and writing.
 They will continue to consolidate and build on the skills acquired in Chinese 310.
 Students will be working with different partners and in small groups daily to facilitate as much conversation as possible.
 Grammar topics will also be systematically reviewed.
 By the end of the semester, each student should feel much more comfortable when hearing the Chinese language and should also be able to speak on a variety of topics and issues covered in this course.
 Prerequisite: Chinese 310 or consent of instructor.

-Introduction to theory and practice of communicating in interpersonal and public speaking settings.
+Introduction to theory and practice of communicating in public speaking settings.

 - Offered by special permission only: 214 – Interpersonal Speech Communication (3 credits)

 Examination of the components of interpersonal speech communication.
 Lectures, discussions, observations, and controlled experiences will enable the student to learn and apply relevant concepts and variables of human interaction in dyadic, face-to-face communication situations.
 Credit cannot be received for both Communication 213 and Communication 214

 - 221 – Object-Oriented Design and Programming I (3 credits)